| Metric | Current Period | Prior Year Period | YoY |

 | Revenue Growth Rate (YoY) | 10.4% | 9.8% (-2.1%–15.1%) | +0.6pt |

-This report is an earnings analysis document automatically generated by AI analyzing XBRL earnings flash data.
-It does not constitute a recommendation to invest in any specific securities.
-Industry benchmarks are compiled by the Company based on publicly disclosed financial statements and are provided for reference.
-Investment decisions are your own responsibility; please consult a professional advisor as necessary before making investment decisions.
+This report was auto-generated by AI analyzing XBRL financial statement data to produce a financial results commentary.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the firm from publicly disclosed financial statements.
+Investment decisions are the responsibility of the investor; please consult professional advisors as needed.